jtaghiyar/kronos_docs/source/kronos_package/package.rst

     kronos -w my_working_dir init -y my_config_file.yaml -e my_pipeline

-The output Python script of this command can be run using kronos :ref:`run <run>` command or can be run directly as a Python script.
+The output Python script of this command can be run using Kronos :ref:`run <run>` command or can be run directly as a Python script.

 .. topic:: Info